The SheltaPod – a Swiss-army knife of vehicle shelters

 Here’s a photo we took of the SheltaPod with the inner tent.

-Also in the bag, you will find an inner-tent.
-This comes with sewn-in groundsheet plus a door.
-So you don’t need the groundsheet and door mentioned above.
+Also, in the bag, you will find an inner tent.
+This comes with a sewn-in groundsheet plus a door.
+So you don't need the groundsheet and door mentioned above.

 With the inner tent, you can sleep two adults and two children.
-If you do want more space for sleeping, you can always use the SheltaPod without the inner-tent and just put down the separate groundsheet and door, as mentioned above.
+If you want more space for sleeping, you can always use the SheltaPod without the inner tent and just put down the separate groundsheet and door, as mentioned above.

-The shelter without the inner tent has a couple of handy storage pockets, which you also get when the inner tent is in, as well as more blinds for the window.
+The shelter without the inner tent has handy storage pockets, which you also get when the inner tent is in, and more blinds for the window.

 Here’s the SheltaPod set-up for a test in our front garden.
 Note that I didn’t have room to peg this out properly.